NTT-DATA-Cloud-Transformation/flux7-terraform-training-labs/lab-6-outputs/readme.md

 Go to ~/flux7-terraform-training-labs/lab-6-outputs

-Create the file backend.tf as shown in the example below
+Create the file backend.tf as shown in the doc: https://www.terraform.io/docs/backends/types/s3.html

 Run terraform init and approve the copy of the local state file to S3